isa-ulisboa/greends-dms-exercises/dms_ex_09_create_tables.md

 ```
 The above statement **needs to be changed** for your particular environment, namely the path and name of the csv file, and the string that identifies the end of a line.

-It might happen that the statement does not work on DBeaver, due to limitations in teh MariaDB driver.
+It might happen that the statement does not work on DBeaver, due to limitations in the MariaDB driver.
 In that case, you need to run it directly in mysql (in a `mysql>` prompt).
 Do not forget to tell mysql that you will use the database DMS_2022, with the command `USE` of above.

-Check is data was correctly uploaded:
+Check if data was correctly uploaded:
 ```
 SELECT * FROM NUTS1;
 ```
 Most probably, special characters were wrongly interpreted.
 This is because the default character set of the database differs from the one in the csv file.
-Let's correct the issue, first by deleting all records from **NUTS1** table:
+Let's correct this issue, first by deleting all records from **NUTS1** table:
 ```
 DELETE FROM NUTS1;
 ```